-Clarification 3: Students will contrast the differences among civil trials and criminal trials at the state level.
+Clarification 3: Students will identify the differences between civil trials and criminal trials at the state level.

-Clarification 4: Students will describe the relationship among the Supreme Court, federal appellate courts and federal district courts (e.g., Erie Doctrine, Rooker-Feldman Doctrine).
+Clarification 4: Students will describe the relationship among the Supreme Court, federal appellate courts and federal district courts.

 SS.912.CG.3.11 Evaluate how landmark Supreme Court decisions affect law, liberty and the interpretation of the U.S. Constitution.